kaizen-ai/kaizenflow/docs/coding/all.submit_code_for_review.how_to_guide.md

   - E.g. on how to report any issues
     - Https://github.com/sorrentum/sorrentum/issues/370#issue-1782574355

+## Talk through code and not GitHub

+- Authors of the PR should not initiate talking to reviewers through GitHub but only through code
+  - E.g., if there is something you want to explain to the reviewers, you should not comment your own PR, but should add comments or improve the code
+  - Everything in GitHub is lost once the PR is closed, so all knowledge needs to go inside the code or the documentation
+- Of course it's ok to respond to questions in GitHub

 ## Look at examples of the first reviews

 - It can be helpful to review some examples of previous first reviews to get an